Matematik411/plugin-flare/README.md

 ### Contract addresses

-Setup the contract addresses that are used by the agent.
+Setup the contract addresses and their ABIs for the contracts sed by the agent.
 Main contracts are saved on the FlareContractRegistry smart contract which has fixed address and is already filled.

 ## Features